 Analysis Goal

 Determine system level sensitivity to weight reduction on a floating wind turbine.
-Sensitivity refers to the ratio of system mass reduction throughout the turbine and substructure relative to the mass reduction in a specific component due to introduction of a new technology.
+Sensitivity refers to the ratio of system mass reduction throughout the remainder of the turbine and substructure relative to the mass reduction in a specific component due to introduction of a new technology.
 Given the relative cost of mass reduction per kg and the cost savings per kg removed in the rest of the turbine, a cost breakeven point can also be determined.
-Note that with the current low-fidelity implementation of the hydrodynamics and structural stresses, the results obtained here will be preliminary, and will be revisited as new capabilities are added over time.
+This project focuses specifically on weight reduction in the rotor nacelle assembly (RNA) and the tower.
+Note that with the current low-fidelity implementation of the static loading and stability, the results obtained here will be preliminary, and will be revisited as new capabilities and higher fidelity, in both the physics and light-weight technology models, are added over time.

 Program Goal